 - Explain how this work fits into your Plan.

 - Who can recommend you?
 Recommendations will be accepted from an advisor (either your faculty advisor or academic services advisor), a faculty member familiar with your work, or a senior level administrator at the College familiar with your work (director level or above).
 We will no longer accept recommendations from work supervisors who do not meet the above criteria or individuals outside of the College.
-First-year students who may not yet have developed relationships with faculty are encouraged to ask their First-Year Advisor.
+First-year students are not required to submit a recommendation.

 As we discussed, I will be doing [X] for my FWT this year.
 I am applying for grant money to help finance my FWT.
 Would you please submit a recommendation on my behalf?
 Here is a link to the recommendation form.
 You use your Bennington email to log in and complete the form.
-The FWT & CDO needs to receive this by noon on Wednesday, October 15, if I am to be considered.
+The FWT & CDO needs to receive this by 5:00 pm on Wednesday, October 14, if I am to be considered.
 If you are not able to recommend me, please let me know so I can find another recommender.
 If you have questions about the form, please call Erica Walsh in the FWT & CDO at 802-440-4321.
-She has let me know she will help you out with this.

 Process and timeline.
 Below is the anticipated timeline for the grant award process.
 Grant applicants who do not receive awards will be granted an automatic extension on their registration.